manvillarim/GasOptimization_Catalog/README.md

 ## Requirements

-All links for the certora verification (along with the corresponding specification) can be accessed in the corresponding catalog entry.
-If you want to replicate the experiment, go to the certora folder, then to the corresponding transformation subdirectory, and then to its conf folder.
-Use the command CertoraRun.py --prover_version master <NAME_OF_CONF_FILE>.conf.
+All links for Certora verification (along with the corresponding specifications) can be accessed in the corresponding catalogue entry.
+To replicate the verification, navigate to the `certora` folder, then to the corresponding transformation subdirectory, and finally to its `conf` folder.
+Execute the command: `certoraRun --prover_version master <NAME_OF_CONF_FILE>.conf`.

+To run gas benchmarking tests for the proposed rules, navigate to the `gas_check` directory and execute: `forge test --gas-report`.

 # GAS OPTIMISATION CATALOGUE